I’m a psychologist who is passionate about helping people heal and grow.

 headshot.jpg

-I’m Dr. Andres Chou, an Asian-American psychologist in Orange County, CA (Irvine/Newport Beach/Costa Mesa).
+I’m Dr. Andres Chou, an Asian-American psychologist in Tustin, CA, which is in Orange County (near Irvine/Newport Beach/Costa Mesa).
 I have committed my life to helping people heal and grow from their mental health struggles.
 I use an approach that’s grounded in empathy, knowledge, and experience.

 Empathy